-- Is there a limit on specific items: Some insurers will only cover individual items up to a limit such as £1,500 ? so, if you have an item of furniture that your bunny has chewed on, for example, it must be worth less than this limit or be insured separately.
+Is there a limit on specific items – Some insurers will only cover individual items up to a limit so, if you have an item of furniture that your bunny has chewed on, for example, it must be worth less than this limit or be insured separately.

 New-for-old cover – If a rabbit chews your five-year-old carpet then you will receive a replacement with similar wear and tear if you have indemnity home insurance.
 Several providers however, offer new-for-old cover ? so you`ll receive a brand new replacement.